 Will I have the opportunity to conduct ensembles and repertoire other than the wind band repertoire?

-What and how are the TA duties assigned?
+How are the TA duties assigned?

 We don’t like our Teaching Assistants doing a lot of busy work and we try to assign duties that will both contribute to your learning and stretch you in some way.
 If you want to work with the Marching Band, great.
 If you don’t want to because you have no experience doing so, you will definitely get that experience.
 If you want to focus your assistantship on library duties, great.
 On teaching, great.
-Yes, there is some moving of chairs and stands, but it’s minimum.
+Yes, there is some moving of chairs and stands, but it’s minimal.
 Will you be called upon sometimes to go above and beyond?
 Yes.

 What is the “Graduate Practicum?”